What Is The Best Type Of Relationship Therapy For Mental Health?

 Rewriting past experiences can help couples acknowledge that a problem isn't what defines a person and can be worked through as a team.
 If you see yourself and your partner as writers of a story (your life together), you may be able to develop problem-solving skills together instead of individually.
 In addition, you might notice that your problems do not define your personality or how your future will look.

-By implementing these strategies in couples counseling, couples can feel in control of their conflicts.
+By implementing these strategies in relationship therapy, couples can feel in control of their conflicts.
 Narrative therapy offers a neutral outlook to the story told and provides partners the chance to explore the past and discuss how they might act differently in the future.
 Many couples also enjoy the creative couples therapy techniques used in this type of therapy.

 Communication analysis

-Communication analysis is a type of therapy that focuses on how couples interact and communicate.
+Communication analysis is a type of relationship therapy where a therapist focuses on improving how couples interact and communicate.
 Studies have found that other aspects of a healthy relationship, like commitment and romantic partners bonding behavior, may not lead to marital satisfaction without the existence of healthy communication.
 Research-backed communication strategies can help you and your partner feel heard and offer empathy to each other during difficult conversations.

 Communication requires conscious effort.
 In many cases, what is clear to one partner might be unclear to the other partner.
-Couples may expect their partner to understand their feelings based on body language or cues.
-However, learning to communicate directly can decrease the chances of misunderstandings and negative behavior patterns.
-In addition, people can have different communication styles, so understanding how your styles match up can help you structure your conversations.
+Couples may expect their partner to understand their feelings based on body language or cues; However, learning to communicate directly can decrease the chances of misunderstandings and negative behavior patterns.
+In addition, people can have different communication styles, so understanding how your styles match up can help you structure your conversations with your therapist.

 Relationship or family therapists can help you develop practical means of communication to target misunderstandings.
-Although communication-based therapy may be most beneficial, most therapists incorporate this method in various forms of couples therapy.
+Although communication-based therapy may be most beneficial, most therapists incorporate this method in various forms of relationship therapy.

 Imago relationship therapy

 Imago therapy combines any spiritual and behavioral concerns that couples may have, addressing childhood experiences that influence their relationships.
-The techniques are often combined with traditional therapy like cognitive-behavioral therapy (CBT) to examine the unconscious reasons behind choosing your partner.
+The therapist will often use techniques that are combined with traditional therapy like cognitive-behavioral therapy (CBT) to examine the unconscious reasons behind choosing your partner.
 In this type of therapy, couples can examine how they relate to one another in caring, positive ways while the therapist looks at any conflicts as a means to a solution rather than a problem.
+In this type of therapy, couples should trust their therapist to guide them through the process.

 Imago relationship therapy posits that directly targeting a relationship's most painful or distressing wounds, including those linked to substance abuse or eating disorders, is the most effective way to treat them.
-Similar to CBT therapy, partners can learn to discuss their past, identify negative thoughts, evoke deeper emotions, and problem-solving difficulties.
-The therapist can then offer support and help the couples develop solutions based on the lessons they learn from their conflict, employing solution-focused therapy techniques to increase and strengthen intimacy and improve communication.
+Similar to CBT therapy, partners can learn to discuss their past, identify negative thoughts, evoke deeper emotions, and problem-solving difficulties with their therapist.
+The relationship therapist can then offer support and help the couples develop solutions based on the lessons they learn from their conflict, employing solution-focused therapy techniques to increase and strengthen intimacy and improve communication.

 If you are struggling with substance use, contact the SAMHSA National Helpline at (800) 662-4357 to receive support and resources.
 Support is available 24/7.

-Perhaps you are wondering whether you and your partner should seek therapy.
+Perhaps you are wondering whether you and your partner should seek therapy or whether therapy can make relationships better.
 With many options to choose from, it can be overwhelming to make a choice.
-Many couples struggle to afford therapy or find a counselor that provides their method of choice in their city.
-In these cases, online couples therapy may be valuable.
+You may be asking yourself a number of questions about the therapy process.
+Which counseling style works best for couples?
+What issues can you share with therapists?
+What’s the best style of therapy for you?
+Many couples struggle to afford therapy or find a therapist that provides their method of choice in their city.
+In these cases, online relationship therapy may be valuable.

-If you're not ready to discuss these issues face-to-face, platforms like BetterHelp for individuals or Regain for couples can allow you to seek discernment counseling one-on-one from the comfort of your home.
+If you're not ready to discuss these issues in your relationship face-to-face, platforms like BetterHelp for individuals or Regain for couples can allow you to seek discernment therapy one-on-one from the comfort of your home.
 With online therapy, you may not face worries about seeing someone you know or having to work around two schedules.
-Partners can attend couples therapy under nicknames through phone, video, or live chat sessions from separate locations.
+This platform can make it easier to address issues in relationships.
+Partners can attend couples therapy under nicknames through phone, video, or live chat sessions from separate locations, making it easier to focus on improving relationships.
+Above all, online therapy can provide a supportive space for various types of relationships to thrive.

 Takeaway